bayevels/orange-sms-ruby/README.md

 > Orange Sms Ruby is a client library that allow you to send sms from a RoR app using the [Orange Sms API](https://developer.orange.com/apis/sms-sn/overview)

 ## Disclaimer
-This gem is not an official client of Orange, in order to use the client you need to create a [Orange Sms API](https://developer.orange.com/apis/sms-sn/overview) and to register a app in the developer dashboard that orange provide to you.
+This gem is not an official client of Orange, in order to use the client you need to create a [Orange Sms API](https://developer.orange.com/apis/sms-sn/overview) and to register an app in the developer dashboard that orange provide to you.
 After registering your app you can ask for sms integration approval (this process can take time :)).
 The registration process is detailed [here](https://developer.orange.com/apis/sms-sn/overview)
 ## Motivation
 Instead of reading and trying to understand once again how the Orange Sms API work this gem aims to let you quickly send sms from a ruby  app (mainly RoR) using the [Orange Sms API](https://developer.orange.com/apis/sms-sn/overview).